geemus/learn_fog/1_storage_documentation.markdown

 ## Amazon Simple Storage Solution (S3)

-We will be using S3 to store a file, you can refer to docs at `learn_fog/s3-api.pdf` or online at [S3 documentation](http://aws.amazon.com/documentation/s3).
+We will be using S3 to store a file, you can refer to local docs at [learn_fog/s3-api.pdf](s3-api.pdf) or online at [S3 documentation](http://aws.amazon.com/documentation/s3).

 ### Amazon API Guide